cg-uu/rt_viewer/README.md

 # Ray Tracing Viewer (1TD388/1MD150)

 This code skeleton is used as starting point for the ray tracing project in the computer graphics courses 1TD388 and 1MD150 at Uppsala University.
-The project loosly follows the structure of the "Ray Tracing in a Weekend" book, and starts from Chapter 6 in the book.
-To solve the tasks for the project (see course page in Studium), you mainly need to modify the files main.cpp and raytracing.h/cpp, but you might have to modify some of the other .h files as well.
+The project loosly follows the structure of the "Ray Tracing in a Weekend" [book](https://raytracing.github.io/books/RayTracingInOneWeekend.html), but starts from Chapter 6 in the book.
+To solve the tasks for the project (see course page in Studium), you mainly need to modify the files main.cpp and rt_raytracing.h/cpp, but you might have to modify some of the other .h files as well.

 ## Build instructions for Linux